Srabone/Database-/README.md

 # Database-
-This is an entity diagram on Restaurant Management System
+This is an entity diagram on Food Factory Management System